 - Gently stretch cold dough onto well-oiled sheet pan.

-- Dimple the dough.
+- Dimple the dough with your fingers.

 - Sprinkle with Everything Bagel seasoning + fresh rosemary.